 My Maple leaf!

 Now that I'm home again, planning my school year, decorating my classroom, and praying for my students, it's settling in that I will be able to once again impart the richness of a Charlotte Mason education to another group of eager children.
 How glorious that I get to live this sort of life.
 Here are a few things I'm planning to talk about with the children after we meet.
+This is the bit that takes a morsel or two of work and skill: 1.
+Attentive Reading

 2. Close Observation